Enzo-Nunes/Projects/IAED/readme.md

 # IAED (Introdução aos Algoritmos e Estruturas de Dados)
 ## Introduction to Algorithms and Data Structures.

 This repository contains the projects completed as part of the IAED course at Instituto Superior Técnico.
-The course primarily focused on learning the basics of algorithms and an introduction to data structures.
+The course primarily focused on learning the basics of algorithms and an introduction to data structures, as well as two projects in **C** programming language.

 ## Public Transportation System